African American Male Initiative (AAMI)

 - One on one academic coaching with the program coordinator

 - End of the year AAMI Honor ceremony

 - Junior AAMI community service initiative with local high schools

 - Attending engaging presentations & sessions by various UofL Campus Support Units

 Additionally, academic achievement, retention and involvement of participants were closely tracked with interventions and other forms of essential support being extended to students fostering personal development and academic success toward the ultimate goal of degree attainment.
-These aims were also accomplished with students completing an Academic Self-Assessment and adhering to a concise Individual Study Plan.

 Essential funding was provided by committed AAMI Partners including the Office of the Vice Provost for Diversity and International Affairs, the Office of Undergraduate Affairs, the Office of Community Engagement, the College of Arts and Sciences, and last but not least the University of Louisville’s Cultural Center.
 Pursuit of external funding to support the attainment of AAMI goals and objectives is ongoing.

 Assessment, participant feedback and evaluation of the African American Male Initiative will continue to ensure participants are challenged and supported toward degree completion while ultimately improving institutional experiences and rates of graduation for African American males at the University of Louisville.